 All Digital Marketing teams need a Social Media Manager.
 Those many hours spent on Facebook or Twitter may have you well versed in what is trending and all, but much more goes into Social Media Management than one would think.
 Graphics production, customer service and an aptitude for writing are all apart of a successful social media account.
 Even the most common skills, such as social media use or communication, can open the door to tech for you.

 Perhaps you're more left brained and enjoy crunching numbers, analyzing statistics or enjoy looking at the bigger picture.
 It's a good time to be a Data Scientist.
-Data Management, Analytics Managers and Solutions Architect positions will put your numerical skills to good use and have you earning a median base salary of $125,000.
-These positions do require more in-depth knowledge, with deep technical and business domain-specific expertise.
+Data Management, Analytics Managers, and Solutions Architect positions will put your numerical skills to good use and have you earning a median base salary of $125,000.
+These employment opportunities do require more in-depth knowledge, with deep technical and business domain-specific expertise.

 If you're looking to further your technical skill set, there are many online resources available to help you build upon your knowledge, so you can branch out when ready.
 General Assembly is a leader in tech education and offers courses both on campus and online.
 Their online courses will prepare you for entry and top-level positions and give you an advantage when applying for a tech position.
 Special projects and contract work also help you gain experience and exposure to the business environment.